The Road to Roghi Village in the Himalayas Is Not for People with Vertigo

-Roghi is a high mountain village at an elevation of 2.754m (9,035ft) above the sea level, located in the Kinnaur district of Himachal Pradesh, Northern India, in the Indian Himalaya.
-Drive with care as this is a mountain road with dangerous drop offs.
-The road to the town is considered to be one of the most dangerous roads in the world & definitely not for people who have vertigo.
+Roghi is a high mountain village at an elevation of 2,754m (9,035ft) above sea level, located in the Kinnaur district of Himachal Pradesh, in India.
+The road to the town is considered one of the most dangerous roads in the world and is definitely not for people who have vertigo.

 Roghi village